Tasfinthebigboy/MCStacker/README.md

 Welcome to MCStacker Offline Edition
-Here you can get the free offline edition of https://mcstacker.net This Offline Edition will NOT Update
+Here you can get the free offline edition of https://mcstacker.net This Offline Edition may get Update

 ### I couldn't add the murals because it is too big